MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing the Poor Network notification and the Share Snapshot option on the mobile device screen.](./media/XXX.png "Share")

 4. The technician takes a snapshot, which is shared to the remote expert's screen.
-The expert now sees a snapshot of better quality!
+The expert now sees a high-quality snapshot.
 The technician and expert can annotate simultaneously on the snapshot.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing the tooltip on mobile that prompts the technician to share a snapshot.](./media/XXX.png "Tool Tip")

-5. After sharing a snapshot, the technician can save it to the mobile device's photo gallery, call chat, or discard it.
+5. After sharing a snapshot, the technician can save it to the mobile device's photo gallery or call chat, or can discard it.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing the snapshot on both screens.](./media/XXX.png "Expert-side Snapshot")

-6. The technician now returns to the video call and can continue to send snapshots to the expert.
+6. The technician returns to the video call and can continue to send snapshots to the expert.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing annotations on the snapshot on both screens.](./media/XXX.png "Annotate")